Nur Mohammad Mondal

-Nur Mohammad Mondal is a Bangladesh Nationalist Party politician and the former Member of Parliament from Rangpur-6.
+Nur Mohammad Mondal is a Bangladesh Nationalist Party politician and a former member of parliament from Rangpur-6.

 Career

-Mondal was elected to Parliament from Rangpur-6 in 1996 as a Jatiya Party candidate.
-He was re-elected to Parliament in 2001 as an Islami Jatiya Oikya Front candidate beating his closest opponent, Sheikh Hasina of Bangladesh Awami League.
+Mondal was elected to parliament from Rangpur-6 in 1996 as a Jatiya Party candidate.
+He was re-elected to parliament in 2001 as an Islami Jatiya Oikya Front candidate, beating his closest opponent, Sheikh Hasina of the Bangladesh Awami League.
 He contested the 2008 election as a Bangladesh Nationalist Party candidate but lost to Sheikh Hasina.
-In 2014, he was elected Chairman of Pirganj Upazila Parishad of Rangpur District.
+In 2014, he was elected chairman of Pirganj Upazila Parishad of Rangpur District.